iWriteGigs

 C the percentage increase in money that the lender receives on a loan.

-D also called the after-tax interest rate.
+D usually higher than the nominal interest rate.

 Question #33